N8sGit/group_project_2/README.md

 2. The distribution of all the variables were reviewed and outliers were removed for the purposes of training the model
 3.

-A function is created to graph the .....
+### Conclusion
-Random Forest models are created for ..... showing the predicted values for the next .. years.
+The Key Takeaways are that alcohol is the best predictor for High quality wine using a Random Forest Model.

 Dataset